ujkan/tictactoe/README.md

 The app isn't complete.
 For one, I still need to have a "Game Over" notification.
 Secondly, the project stucture is a mess and I've yet to develop a neat way to build and run both the frontend and backend.

 ## How to run
-To run the backend, simply open `java` folder in a Java environment and run.
+To run the backend, simply open the `java` folder in a Java environment and run.
 Alternatively, run
 ```
 mvn spring-boot:run
 ```
 in the command line.

-To run the frontend, run `npm start` in the [java/src/main/resources](resources) folder.
+To run the frontend, run `npm start` in the [resources](java/src/main/resources) folder.